 Executive Assistant to the Vice President of Student Life and Dean of Students

 Amy Alvarado-Martinez ’21 is exploring the many different majors offered at LC.
 She has a passion for helping others, especially the Latinx community.
 She was born and raised in NE Portland.
 In her free time, she likes to hike and spend time with her family.

-Dennis Kamakana ’18 is a sociology/anthropology major and is a member of the L&C football team.
-He was born on Molokai, Hawaii and raised in Salt Lake City, Utah.
+Dennis Kamakana ’20 is one of the graduate assistants in the office and graduated from the College of Arts & Sciences with a sociology/anthropology major.
+Currently part of the student affairs graduate program, he was born in Molokai, Hawaii and raised in Salt Lake City, Utah.
 Dennis enjoys listening to music and relaxing.

 Kelly Boyer ’20 is a Graduate assistant in the Dean of Students office.
 Currently part of the student affairs graduate program, She has a bachelor’s degree in conflict resolution from Portland State University.
 A Portland local, she enjoys Digital Art and surfing the web.

 Liz Brandel ’21 is a math major and chemistry minor.
 She is involved in FSU and plays violin in the Lewis & Clark orchestra.
 She was born and raised in Denver, Colorado and enjoys hiking and skiing.

 Matt Odell ’20 is a psychology major but is aiming to be a strength and conditioning coach for both private and university levels.
 He was born in Mountain View California.
 In his free time, he enjoys hiking, fishing, and skiing